guettli/IUA/README.md

 ### No template/guideline

-The real issue is that there is no template or guideline for the Wiki.
+The real issue in above example is, that there is no template or guideline for the Wiki.
 If there is a clear description of what is neede per page, then this issue would be simpler.

+But what is needed per page?

+I think an IUA-Channel.

 ### Let it flow - there is no issue